Ewa6/quoteable-service/docs/api/subscribers-get-subscriber-by-id.md

 # Get a subscriber by ID

-This endpoint allows you to retrieve a specific subscriber by their ID from the Quotable API.
+This endpoint allows you to retrieve a specific subscriber by their ID from the Quoteable API.

-You need to provide the `subscriberId` in the URL path, and the API will return the corresponding quote object if it exist
+You need to provide the `subscriberId` in the URL path, and the API will return the corresponding quote object if it exist.

 ## URL